 Check out our article What is a Process Technician? for an outline of what the job involves and what skills are necessary.

 And for more information on currently available manufacturing operative roles, head to our jobs boards and select Production/Manufacturing in the “Jobs by Category” menu.
-We currently have jobs boards for Ireland, the UK, Philadelphia, USA, and Puerto Rico.
+We currently have jobs boards for Ireland, the UK, and Philadelphia, USA.